node-pulse/playbooks/catalog/u/umami-v3-postgresql-caddy/README.md

 This playbook performs the following operations:
 - Installs Docker and Docker Compose if not present
-- Creates PostgreSQL database with persistent storage
+- Creates PostgreSQL 18 database with persistent storage
-- **Installs or configures Caddy** as reverse proxy (Docker or System mode)
+- **Installs or configures Caddy** as system service (reverse proxy)
-- Opens ports 80 and 443 for web access (Docker mode or System mode)
+- Opens ports 80 and 443 for web access
 - Stores analytics data in /opt/umami/data directory
-- May modify /etc/caddy/Caddyfile (System mode)
+- May modify /etc/caddy/Caddyfile (adds import directive if missing)

 ## Architecture